-This protocol is a guide to assist the public to understand the process and requirements that apply when the Government decides to list terrorist organisations under Division 102 of the Commonwealth Criminal Code.
+This information is to assist in understanding the process and requirements that apply when the Australian Government lists terrorist organisations under Division 102 of the Commonwealth Criminal Code Act 1995.
 The protocol complements the Australian Government’s pamphlet on Australia’s counter-terrorism laws available on the publications page.

 How organisations may be found to be terrorist organisations